Georgejavap/Virtus-Group-site/README.md

 # Virtus Group Website

+https://georgejavap.github.io/Virtus-Group-site/ this is the live website link i could upload the URL correctly it kept giving 404 even with my index.html in the root i think the issue was the "-" which was being interpreted as %2D cuase the link to not match but hopeuflly this wokrs please let me know if anything is missing or you need anything
+Thank you -

 Welcome to the Virtus Group website — a futuristic, high-concept web platform built for a next-generation fitness facility.
 This project showcases an immersive digital presence reflecting Virtus Group’s innovative approach to fitness, wellness, and virtual integration.

 ---